 - contributing to and approving management development of corporate strategy, including defining the Company's purpose, setting strategic objectives and approving operating budgets; - monitoring corporate performance and management's implementation of the Company's strategy and promotion of the Company's values; - approving the risk appetite within which the Board expects management to operate; - monitoring systems of risk management, internal control and legal compliance.
-This includes reviewing procedures to identify the main financial and non-financial risks associated with the Company's businesses and the implementation of appropriate systems to manage these risks; - reviewing the Company's risk management framework at least annually to satisfy itself that it continues to be sound and that the Company is operating with due regard to the risk appetite set by the Board; - approving the annual operating budget, major capital expenditure, acquisitions and divestitures, and overseeing capital management, including approving dividend payments; - monitoring and reviewing management processes aimed at ensuring the integrity of financial and other reporting; - approving financial reports, profit forecasts and other reports required at law or under the ASX Listing Rules to be adopted by the Board; - overseeing the Company's process for making timely and balanced disclosure of all material information concerning the Company that a reasonable person would expect to have a material effect on the price or value of the Company's securities; - approving the Company's values and Code of Conduct, and monitoring corporate culture; - setting and reviewing the Company's governance policies; - approving the objectives for achieving diversity in the composition of the Board, senior executive team and workforce generally; - receiving information regarding material breaches of the Code of Conduct and Fraud Policy and reports of material incidents under the Whistleblower Policy; - satisfying itself that the Company's remuneration framework is aligned with the Company's purpose, values, strategic objectives and risk appetite; - reviewing the division of functions between the Board and management to ensure that it continues to be appropriate to the Company's needs; - setting performance targets for the Chief Executive and senior executive team and considering performance against those targets and the remuneration outcomes; - evaluating the performance of the Board and its Committees; and - performing such other functions as are prescribed by law or nominated by the Board from time to time.
+This includes reviewing procedures to identify the main financial and non-financial risks associated with the Company's businesses and the implementation of appropriate systems to manage these risks; - reviewing the Company's risk management framework at least annually to satisfy itself that it continues to be sound and that the Company is operating with due regard to the risk appetite set by the Board; - approving the annual operating budget, major capital expenditure, acquisitions and divestitures, and overseeing capital management, including approving dividend payments; - monitoring and reviewing management processes aimed at ensuring the integrity of financial and other reporting; - approving financial reports, profit forecasts and other reports required at law or under the ASX Listing Rules to be adopted by the Board; - overseeing the Company's process for making timely and balanced disclosure of all material information concerning the Company that a reasonable person would expect to have a material effect on the price or value of the Company's securities; - approving the Company's Code of Conduct, and monitoring the Company's culture; - setting and reviewing the Company's governance policies; - approving the objectives for achieving diversity in the composition of the Board, senior management and workforce generally; - receiving information regarding material breaches of the Code of Conduct and Fraud Policy and reports of material incidents under the Whistleblower Policy; - satisfying itself that the Company's remuneration framework is aligned with the Company's purpose, values, strategic objectives and risk appetite; - reviewing the division of functions between the Board and management to ensure that it continues to be appropriate to the Company's needs; - setting performance targets for the Chief Executive and Executive KMPs and considering performance against those targets and the remuneration outcomes; - evaluating the performance of the Board and its Committees; and - performing such other functions as are prescribed by law or nominated by the Board from time to time.

-The Board regularly reviews the division of functions between the Board and management to ensure that it continues to be appropriate to the Company's needs.
-Responsibility for the day-to-day operations of the Company is usually conferred on the Chief Executive who reports to the Board and provides the Board with information in relation to the conduct of the business of the Company, including compliance with material legal and regulatory requirements and any conduct that is materially inconsistent with the Code of Conduct.
-The Chief Executive exercises this responsibility in accordance with Board-approved annual operating budgets and reports to the Board at regular Board meetings.
-The Board regularly reviews the division of functions between the Board and management to ensure that it continues to be appropriate to the Company's needs.
-In addition, the Executive KMP meet regularly to examine the performance of the Company compared to Board-approved operating budgets and policies.
+Responsibility for the day-to-day operations of the Company is conferred on the Chief Executive who reports to the Board and provides the Board with information in relation to the conduct of the business of the Company, including compliance with material legal and regulatory requirements and any conduct that is materially inconsistent with the Code of Conduct.
+The Chief Executive exercises this responsibility in accordance with Boardapproved annual operating budgets and reports to the Board at regular Board meetings.

-3. TERM OF OFFICE
+3. TERM OF OFFICE AND ELECTION